 There’s literally a summer program for everyone and for kids, the program is designed to help bridge the gaps between school years and prevent learning loss.
 Or, if preschool or younger, it helps them to learn to love books and improves their ability to learn in the future.
-The library’s program offers a lot of fun little prizes and encourages reading throughout the summer.
-There is almost a program every day of the summer, too, so there’s never a reason to be bored!
+The library’s program offers a lot of fun prizes and encourages reading throughout the summer.
+There is a program almost every day of the summer, too, so there’s never a reason to be bored!

 The library has a large collection of children’s materials for practically every interest.
 From trucks to princesses, the library has over 7,000 picture books, children’s music CDs, DVDs, and board books all available to check out from the library.